ScreamingHawk/ScreamingHawk.github.io/_drafts/digital-after-life.md

 The state can be exported at any time via admin commands.

 `PI Manager` is hosted on my PC (there is a `.bat` file on the desktop).
-This bot is currently storing state in a hidden discord channel so anyone that runs the bot will have all the content.
+This bot is currently storing state in a hidden discord channel so anyone that runs the bot will have all the data instantly.
 You can share the code and bot token for anyone else on the server to run it.

 ## Crypto